OS2World/SYSTEM-LOADER-QSINIT/tbin/readme.txt

    and system will start from this partition, without use of boot sector code.

-   This mean that you can load QSINIT from flash drive with FAT32 and then switch boot to HPFS partition on HDD, for example.
+   This mean that you can load QSINIT from flash drive with FAT32 and then switch boot to HPFS/JFS partition on HDD, for example.

    5.3 "Dirty" flag setup.
   -------------------------